 - (1) Utility easements for water, sanitary sewer and storm drainage facilities, telephone, television cable, gas, electric lines and other public utilities shall be granted to the City. - (2) For subdivision and partition applications, the on-site public utility easement dedication area shall be shown to be dedicated to the City on the final subdivision or partition plat prior to approval of the plat by the City; and - (3) For subdivision and partition applications which require off-site public utility easements to serve the proposed development, a utility easement shall be granted to the City prior to approval of the final plat by the City.
 The City may elect to exercise eminent domain and condemn necessary off-site public utility easements at the applicant's request and expense.
-The City Council shall determine when condemnation proceedings are to be used.

-- (4) For development applications other than subdivisions and partitions, and for both on-site and off-site easement areas, a utility easement shall be granted to the City; building permits shall not be issued for the development prior to acceptance of the easement by the City.
+The City Council shall determine when condemnation proceedings are to be used. - (4) For development applications other than subdivisions and partitions, and for both onsite and off-site easement areas, a utility easement shall be granted to the City; building permits shall not be issued for the development prior to acceptance of the easement by the City.
 The City may elect to exercise eminent domain and condemn necessary off-site public utility easements at the applicant's request and expense.
 The City Council shall determine when condemnation proceedings are to be used. - (5) The width of the public utility easement shall meet the requirements of the Public Works Construction Code.
 All subdivisions and partitions shall have a 6-foot public utility easement adjacent to the street and a 5-foot public utility easement adjacent to all side and rear lot lines.
-Response: No additional public utility easements have been requested by staff nor are proposed.